AIO Home Services

 Different countries have various regulations governing asbestos monitoring.
 Key international bodies include:

-• Occupational Safety and Health Administration (OSHA): Sets exposure limits and requires monitoring in workplaces.
+• Occupational Safety and Health Administration (OSHA): Sets exposure limits and requires workplace monitoring.

 • Environmental Protection Agency (EPA): Regulates the handling and disposal of asbestos materials.